yhuang912/idris2-tutorial/src/Tutorial/Eq.md

 and `(+)` is implemented by pattern matching on the first argument, about which we know nothing here.

 However, we can teach Idris.
-If we can proof that the two expressions are equivalent, we can replace one expression for the other, so that the two unify again.
+If we can prove that the two expressions are equivalent, we can replace one expression for the other, so that the two unify again.
 Here is a lemma and its proof, that `n + 0` equals `n`, for all natural